mapninja/KZSU-Album-Reviews/Desert Session - vol 11 12.md

 Tracks:
 1. **FCC "SHIT"** Move Together 5:03 - (lead vocal: Billy F. Gibbons) - Midtempo weirdo-rock jam session.
 About 2 minutes of Billy Gibbons falsetto and wonky electronic rhythm, before all hell breaks loose with Homme's Godzilla riffage and a pots and pans chaotic drum breakdown.
 Shifts gears several times.
 Gets very Eagles (the 70's ones, not EODM) at about 3:40, then takes on a familiar sleazy Them Crooked Vultures beat to a drum breakdown fadeout.
 Killer.
 Play the Radio Edit, below.
-2. ***** Noses in Roses Forever 5:33 - (lead vocal: Joshua Homme) - Classic uptempo QOTSA spacerock.
+2. ***** Noses in Roses Forever 5:33 - (lead vocal: Joshua Homme) - Classic uptempo QOTSA ass-shaking spacerock.
 Desert Sessions tunes have a habit of finding their way onto subsequent QOTSA albums, and this is the likely culprit.
 Cool robotic buzzy lead space guitar soloing, throughout.
 Rhythm shifts at about 1:45 and turns surfy.
 Cool, production shifts throughout, riffing on the same melody.
 Soundtrack for the next Guardians of the Galaxy movie.
 Great song.
 3. **** Far East for the Trees 4:52 - Midtempo desert spacerock spaghetti western instrumental.
 Killer galloping rhythm and sitarish guitars.
 Sounds like a great Brant Bjork jam.
 4. ***** If You Run 4:00 - (lead vocal: Libby Grace) - Dark brooding Appalachian folk acoustic start with atmospheric guitar feedback and build to Led Zep worthy crashing epic guitar solo battle for Middle Earth ending .
 Beautiful vocals.
 Has a She Keeps Bees vibe.
 Great song.
 5. **** Crucifire 1:44 - (lead vocal: Mike Kerr) - Fast, insistent desert punk ala EODM.
 Killer Velveeta cheesey backup vocals.